congcoi123/lonely-dragon/README.md

 ```

 ## Wanna see the result?
-Then you should download the demo and follow the guides.
+Then you should download the demo and follow the guidance:
 [Lonely Dragon](https://drive.google.com/drive/folders/1A3dWw3ccqPTiqJ8JqAweaTWiLalUwXlb?usp=sharing)

 > Happy coding !